StStep/mutli-hex-battle-godot/README.md

 * `Start.tscn` - Placeholder title
 * `Deploy.tscn` - Current experimentation zone, combined together everything and can drag-and-drop out units.

+    * Click on a 'make' button to spawn a unit, place unit by clicking, click and hold to set orientation
+    * Start moving a unit by clicking on it when nothing is currently selected

 * `TurnX.tscn` - Placeholder for game turns

 ## Demo Scenes